 AW Modeler is a WIPL‑D front‑end for easy modeling of 3D objects and is particularly well suited for planar structures, such as microstrip.
-A 3D object can be interactively created and edited, by mouse point‑and‑click, on a non‑uniform grid specified by symbols.
+A 3D object can be interactively created and edited by a simple mouse point-and-click action to select the relevant points from a user defined grid.
 The object can be composed of wires and planar polygons with arbitrary number of vertices.
-A polygon can have thickness to model finite thickness metallization.
-AW Modeler automatically generates vias, radial stubs and circular patches, and feeders as separate entities.
+A planar polygon can be associated with a thickness to simplify the modeling of a finite metallization thickness.
+A grid can be uniform or non‑uniform and can be specified using symbols when parametric definition of the model structure is required.
+In addition to the possibility to create the simulation model using AW native editor, a DXF file can be imported to AW Modeler and edited if necessary.
+AW Modeler automatically generates vias, radial stubs, circular patches and feeders as separate entities.

 Simulation models created by AW Modeler are automatically converted to WIPL‑D projects for further analysis and optimization.
-The user is free from manual meshing the structure: AW Modeler accurately and appropriately meshes all polygons, vias, metallization, and other.
+AW Modeler automatically meshes all polygons, vias, metallization, etc. as appropriate for WIPL-D Pro modeling.
+Manual meshing the structure is not required..

 For more info, please check the following brochure.